daler/dotfiles/docs/nvim-lua.rst

 - :kbd:`<leader>` (by default, :kbd:`,`) and then wait a second.
 You'll get a menu that pops up, showing you the currently-configured key mappings that follow <leader>.
 Hitting a listed key will execute the command.
-Sometimes you'll see "-> prefix" in the menu, which means you can hit that key to see a menu of the things you can type after that.
-If you go too far, use
-  <Backspace> to go back a step.
+Sometimes you'll see ``-> +prefix`` in the menu, which means you can hit that key to see a menu of the things you can type after that.
+If you go too far, use :kbd:`<Backspace>` to go back a step.

   In fact, you can hit backspace a few times to get to the base vim commands.
 It can be helpful to look through to see if there's any you've forgotten about!

-- which-key also pops up if you use :kbd`'` (for marks), and helps you navigate between them.
+- which-key also pops up if you use :kbd:`'` (for marks), and helps you navigate between them.

 - :kbd:`z=` over a word to get a pop-up for spelling suggestions

-- saner tab completion (hit tab until you like what you see).
-If you run ``:set spell`` then you'll get spelling suggestions upon hitting tab; otherwise it will pull text from the buffer.
+- Saner tab completion (hit tab until you like what you see).
+Snippets are enabled, so if you're in a Python file for example, type ``def`` and then hit :kbd:`<Tab>`.
+One of the options will be a snippet to create a Python function.
+There are also other "flavors" of snippets, for example whether you want to return from the function, o if you're writing method.
+Use :kbd:`<Tab>` to jump between the placeholders, and immediately start typing to replace them.

 - :kbd:`KJ` (so, hold down shift and type ``kj``) to flash a beacon where the cursor is.
 This also works when jumping between search hits.